aws/amazon-genomics-cli/site/content/en/docs/Workflow engines/Filesystems/_index.md

     Workflow Filesystems
 ---

-The tasks in a workflow require a common filesystem or scratch space where the outputs of tasks can be written do they are available to the inputs of dependent tasks in the same workflow.
+The tasks in a workflow require a common filesystem or scratch space where the outputs of tasks can be written so they are available to the inputs of dependent tasks in the same workflow.
 The following pages provide details on the engine filesystems that can be deployed by Amazon Genomics CLI.